SANJAI-s0/Gesture-Controlled-Virtual-Mouse-with-Proton/ARCHITECTURE.md

 - Robust runtime stability
 - Minimal external dependencies

+> This architecture prioritizes **clarity and reliability** over abstraction, making the system suitable for learning, demonstration, and research use.

 ---

-> This architecture prioritizes **clarity and reliability** over abstraction, making the system suitable for learning, demonstration, and research use.
+## License Notice

+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+All architectural descriptions and diagrams are covered under the same license unless stated otherwise.

+---